aamersadiq/aamersadiq.github.io/_posts/2017-07-16-Git Learnings.markdown

 For more information checkout <a href="https://osteele.com/">Oliver blog</a>

+Workspace: Your local directory where physical files are kept.
+Index: Staging area holds the files for next commit.
+Local Repository: Committed files ready to be pushed to remote.
+Remote Repository: Contains commits from all users.

 ### What is Head
 HEAD is a reference to the last commit in the currently checked-out branch.
 There is a small exception to this, which is the detached HEAD.
 A detached HEAD is the situation you end up in whenever you check out a commit (or tag) instead of a branch.
 In this case, you have to imagine this as a temporary branch without a name; so instead of having a named branch reference, we only have HEAD.
 It will still allow you to make commits (which will update HEAD), so the above short definition is still true if you think of a detached HEAD as a temporary branch without a name.

-Sometimes you don't want to have a detached head.
-The solution is to create a temp branch for that.
+If you don't want to have detached head, create a temp branch.
 ``` js
 git checkout -b temp-branch-name commit-hash
 ```

-Also HEAD is used together with tilde and carat.
+HEAD is used in together with tilde and carat.
 They are relative commit markers in Git.
 They both mean "parent" but in a different way.
 Always HEAD^1 (or HEAD^ for short) is the same as HEAD~ (or HEAD~1).
 The difference comes when they stack.
 So HEAD^2 means "The second parent of HEAD".
 This only means anything if there's been a merge.
 In a merge, the main branch is parent #1; the merged in branch is parent 2.
 So, HEAD^2 will be the merged parent, whereas HEAD^1 will be the parent merged into.
 Now, HEAD^^ is not the same as HEAD^2.
 HEAD^^ means the first parent of the first parent.
 This is just shorthand for HEAD^1^1.
 Evaluate from left to right.